ladybug-tools/ladybug-legacy/resources/Ladybug Grahpic Standards.md

 #LADYBUG GRAPHIC STANDARDS

-Below are a list of component characterists and standards that have been drafted to help ensure that the components have a consistent means of communicating with users.
+Below are a list of component characteristics and standards that have been drafted to help ensure that the components have a consistent means of communicating with users.
 This communication is important for helping users understand how to use the components and how to solve issues when something has gone wrong.
 These standards also help developers communicate with one another in a consistent manner.
 Adherece to these standards will ultimatelty save all of us time.
 Ladybug + Honeybee developers should adhere to the Hard and Fast Rules unless given permission otherwise and should generally strive to follow the Guidelines.